 Content Delivery Networks (CDN) are the invisible backbone of the web and are used to deliver content at much faster rates, particularly across large distances.
-For example, if you have a website hosted on a server stationed in the U.S., it would take significantly more time for a user in the UK to load your website clear across the Atlantic compared to another U.S. consumer just a few cities or states away.
+For example, if you have a website hosted on a server stationed in the U.S., it would take significantly more time for a user in the UK to load your website clearly across the Atlantic compared to another U.S. consumer just a few cities or states away.

 Content Delivery Networks are set up around the world, caching website content and offering a volume of benefits to website owners, including:

-- Greatly improved page load times especially for international traffic;
+- Greatly improved page load times, especially for international traffic

-- Improved load processing since traffic is split among the CDN rather than all traffic hitting the main server;
+- Improved load processing since traffic is split among the CDN rather than all traffic hitting the main server

-- Localized coverage in other countries without additional hosting costs;
+- Localized coverage in other countries without additional hosting costs

 As far as website security, CDNs also provide an additional layer of protection against DDoS attacks.
-Your website hosting provider may provide CDN services in partnership with other providers and you also have the option of setting up your own CDN access directly with 3rd party CDNs.
+Your website hosting provider may provide CDN services in partnership with other providers, and you also have the option of setting up your own CDN access directly with 3rd party CDNs.

-A brute force attack is a method hackers use in an effort to gain access to a server through an authentic login with legitimate access.
+A brute force attack is a method hackers use to gain access to a server through an authentic login with legitimate access.
 Rather than try to locate vulnerabilities, the attackers will use automated software that runs through a massive number of consecutive guesses (username and password combinations) in an attempt to gain access.

 Strong, lengthy passwords with a high variation in letters and numbers can be extremely helpful.

-- Lockouts after forgotten password attempts;
+- Lockouts after forgotten password attempts

-- Increasing the amount of time an account is locked out;
+- Increasing the amount of time an account is locked out

-- Locking individual user accounts;
+- Locking individual user accounts

-- Preventing your site from revealing when a username is valid in login errors;
+- Preventing your site from revealing when a username is valid in login errors

-For example, a website administrator has two-factor authentication configured on a site.
-Any time they attempt to login with their username and password, the system will generate a text message sent to the mobile phone on record for that user.
-That administrator then needs to provide the unique access code generated for that session only to gain access to the administrative dashboard.
+Multifactor authentication is the process of increasing the steps required to log in, where those additional steps involve tightly controlled applications for verification.
+In the ideal setup, only the original account owner for a specific username would have access to the second level of authentication.For example, a website administrator has two-factor authentication configured on a site.
+Any time they attempt to log in with their username and password, the system will generate a text message sent to the mobile phone on record for that user.
+That administrator then needs to provide the unique access code generated for that session only to gain access to the dashboard.

-Ideally, you want a hosting provider who performs daily/regular antivirus scans along with active monitoring.
+Ideally, you want a hosting provider performing daily/regular antivirus scans and active monitoring like the Protection Power security suite.
 If possible, find out if scans can be run manually and, if infected files are found, what are the next steps in removal.
-Your hosting provider may offer a support plan that involves removing malware, though cleaning infected files may fall on the responsibility of the site owner (you).
+Your hosting provider may offer a support plan that involves removing malware, though cleaning infected files may fall on the site owner’s responsibility (you).